-Removing the power button board
+Removing the power button board with optional fingerprint reader

-- Follow the procedure in before working inside your computer
+- 1. Follow the procedure in before working inside your computer.

-- 2 Remove the SD memory card
+- 2. Remove the SD memory card.

-- 3 Remove the base cover
+- 3. Remove the base cover.

-- 4 Remove the battery
+- 4. Remove the battery.

-- 5 Remove the system fan
+- 5. Remove the system fan.

-- 6 Remove the display assembly
+- 6. Remove the display assembly.

-- 1 Open the latch and disconnect the power button board cable from the system [1]. - 2 Unroute the cable from the palmrest and keyboard assembly [2]. - 3 Peel the conductive tape off the power button board [3].
+- 1. Open the latch, and disconnect the power button board cable and fingerprint cable from the system [1]. - 2.
+Unroute the cables from the palmrest and keyboard assembly [2]. - 3.
+Peel the conductive tape off the power button board [3].

-- 4 Remove the single (M2x3) screw that secures the power button board to the palmrest and keyboard assembly [3]. - 5 Lift the power button board, along with the cable off the palmrest and keyboard assembly [2].
+- 4. Remove the single (M2x3) screw that secures the power button board to the palmrest and keyboard assembly [1]. - 5.
+Lift the power button board, along with the cable off the palmrest and keyboard assembly [2].

-Installing the power button board
+Installing the power button board with optional fingerprint reader

-- Place the power-button board into the slot on the palmrest and keyboard assembly [1]. - 2 Replace the single (M2x3) screw that secures the power button board to the palmrest and keyboard assembly [2].
+- 1. Place the power-button board into the slot on the palmrest and keyboard assembly [1]. - 2.
+Replace the single (M2x3) screw that secures the power button board to the palmrest and keyboard assembly [2].

-- 3 Affix the conductive tape to the power button board [1]. - 4 Affix the power button cable to the palmrest and keyboard assembly [2]. - 5 Slide the power button cable to the system board and close the latch to secure the cable [3].
+- 3. Affix the conductive tape to the power button board [1]. - 4.
+Affix the power button cable to the palmrest and keyboard assembly [2]. - 5.
+Slide the power button cable and fingerprint reader cable to the system board and close the latch to secure the cable [3].

-- 1 Replace the display assembly
+- 1. Replace the display assembly.

-- 2 Replace the system fan
+- 2. Replace the system fan.

-- 3 Replace the battery
+- 3. Replace the battery.

-- 4 Replace the base cover
+- 4. Replace the base cover.

-- 5 Replace the SD memory card
+- 5. Replace the SD memory card.

-- 6 Follow the procedure in after working inside your computer
+- 6. Follow the procedure in after working inside your computer.